 - salt & pepper

-- Salad- toss the cooled couscous with the vinaigrette and all remaining ingredients.
+- Assemble - Toss the cooled cooked and cooled couscous with the vinaigrette and all remaining ingredients.

 © Sweet Peas & Saffron - Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.